 Dr. Reed is a 2012 graduate of the Quantitative Research, Evaluation, and Measurement (QREM) program in the College of Education and Human Ecology at The Ohio State University.
 To date, her research has focused on behavioral measurement.
 Her current work is examines intervention science, with a specific emphasis on the use of the use of behavioral data analytics to support intervention design, translation, implementation, and evaluation.

 |Dr. Natasha Bowen, Associate Director

-Dr. Bowen joined the faculty at The Ohio State University in 2015, moving from the University of North Carolina – Chapel Hill, where she taught for 13 years.
-In addition to her work developing the multi-domain, multiple-source social environmental tool Elementary School Success Profile (ESSP), Dr. Bowen has taught courses in measurement and structural equation modeling, as well as courses for graduates in Social Work.
-Dr. Bowen has published in journals such as Journal for the Society for Social Work, and is the co-author of Structural Equation Modeling, part of the Pocket Guides to Social Work Research Methods series, published by Oxford University Press.
-Dr. Bowen’s expertise extends to HLM, latent profile analyses, confirmatory factor analyses, and software including Mplus.
+Dr. Bowen joined the faculty at the College of Social Work at The Ohio State University in 2015.
+Previously she was a faculty member at the School of Social Work at the University of North Carolina – Chapel Hill for 13 years.
+Dr. Bowen developed the Elementary School Success Profile (ESSP), a multi-domain, multiple-source social environmental assessment used by school staff to improve student outcomes.
+Dr. Bowen has taught graduate courses on research methods, measurement, and structural equation modeling.
+She has published in journals such as the Journal for the Society for Social Work and the Journal of Educational Psychology.
+She is also lead author of Structural Equation Modeling, part of the Pocket Guides to Social Work Research Methods series published by Oxford University Press.
+Dr. Bowen’s substantive expertise relates to social environment causes and solutions to the achievement disparities in schools.